 STEP 4.
 Carve the outer side of the spoon including the handle.

 First, sketch out the sides with a pencil to define the outer edges of the spoon.
 At this stage, you can use tools such as a whittling knife, rasp and a drawknife.
 The last two aren’t necessary.
 Move confidently from the bowl to the end of the handle, but don’t cut deep.
 Try to carve so as to make the surface as smooth as possible, and bring the spoon shaping closer to the final result.
 There is the last step ahead, which is finishing.

 How to Finish a Wooden Spoon?

-The finishing process involves sanding and coating with a non-toxic oil.
+Finishing wood carving projects involves sanding and coating with a non-toxic oil.
 Use coarse sandpaper at first, gradually moving to finegrited sanding.
 When the surface of the entire spoon is smooth and pleasant to the touch, brush it with a small piece of cloth with vegetable oil.
 Leave the spoon for a while for the oil to set in it.